Here’s why innovation can’t be managed using traditional methods.

 Furthermore, even if an organization tests in the market at this point, the development costs have already been spent!

-The relics of the industrial age– good business execution practices — are being used in innovation, despite the fact that we know full well that innovation is fraught with uncertainty.
+The relics of the industrial age– good business execution practices — are being used in product development, commercialization, and innovation, despite the fact that we know full well that innovation is fraught with uncertainty.

 The New Wave of Innovation Management Paradigms – Efficiency in Discovery